THE SACRED YOGA OF SOUND

-Kirtan is chanting the sanskrit names of God, usually in a call and response manner.
+Kirtan is chanting the sanskrit names of the divine, usually in a call and response manner.
 Its heart warming, its easy to follow, its uplifting and fun!

 Singing these simple sacred sounds helps you to embody all that you are.
 The nature of sanskrit is special as the energies of the words themselves correspond directly to the subject of the word eg. Shanti means peace and by saying Shanti you evoke peace in your nature.